 Part 1 (24 hours) covers New Jersey government and the statutory basis of assessing, including administration of local government, public records, necessary equipment, deductions, and the assessor's calendar.

 Part 2 (24 hours) covers valuation methods and applications, including three approaches to value, equalization, the appeals process, exemptions, abatements, farmland valuation and rollback, and reassessment/revaluation.
-Part 2 may be taken before Part 1.
+Prerequisite: Part 1.

 IAAO Course 1: Fundamentals of Real Property Appraisal